 - Print and export a summary to use in your appraisal

-The number of people aged 65 and over is estimated to increase by 65% in the next 25 years, with a doubling of the number of people aged >85 years.
+In 2011, it was estimated that the number of people aged 65 and over was to increase by 65% over the following 25 years, with a doubling of the number of people aged >85 years.
 Managing older people's health effectively will be important.

 The evidence for people aged <85 years tends to suggest that disability in the elderly is reducing, despite an increase in chronic diseases and conditions.
 For people aged >85 years, the trends regarding disability are less clear.